mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 Full Dataset
 ------------

-The full six months of data is too large to fit in memory, even for this cluster.
+The full five months of data is too large to fit in memory, even for this cluster.
 When we represent semi-structured data like this with dynamic data structures like lists and dictionaries there is quite a bit of memory bloat.
 Some care to efficient semi-structured storage here could save us from having